Brett J. Kyle

 Other current projects investigate human rights and military reform in Latin America.

 My work has been published in edited volumes and in the journals Armed Forces & Society and Law & Society Review.

 Recycling Dictators: Ex-Authoritarians in New Democracies

-My book manuscript, based on my dissertation, Recycling Dictators: Ex-Authoritarians in New Democracies, investigates the phenomenon of members of former authoritarian regimes who run for elected office in the democratic era.
+My book, Recycling Dictators in Latin American Elections: Legacies of Military Rule, forthcoming from Lynne Rienner Publishers, investigates the phenomenon of members of former authoritarian regimes who run for elected office in the democratic era.